perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 We recommend creating an account to generate a license for your specific use case.
 Our community edition is free for educational, research and development, and non-commercial use.
 You do need a commercial license for a non-educational or production environment.

 > **Note:** Our test license feature is under development and will be available soon.
+See https://github.com/perpetualintelligence/cli/issues/15 for more status.

 # Issues and feature requests
 Please report [issue or feature request](https://github.com/perpetualintelligence/cli/issues) directly on our official github repo.